barills-diana/Diabetes-Prediction-Using-ML-Models-and-Django-Framework/README.md

           best model in this aspect.

  ### Following ML models are going to be implemented:Basics Setting
-	•	First of all, create a new project in pycharm, and run command (Django-admin startproject DiabetesPrediction).
-You can see some default files and folder, like manage.py, etc.
-	•	The next step is to start our server, for that we have to type command in terminal ()
-	•	In order to run whole project and run server type following commands (1.
-Python manage.py runserver)
-	•	There is a link shown which is link of local host where our website resides.
-	•	Create folder name templates under main directory (DiabetesPrediction).
-This is because we want to change the main html page of our site.
-	•	Now create html file named as home inside template dir, and this home.html file is going to linked with main webage.
-	•	Now you can change the title to Home and in body you can write welcome to the home page.
-	•	The next step is to link this home.html in the urls.
-	•	Open urls.py

           •	Linear Regression
           •	Logistic Regression
           •	SVM (Support Vector Machine) Algo